Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Java SE 12

 Version 12 was released in March 2019 and came with only one significant improvement.
-It was an alternative switch entry.
-The following example compares the old and new notation of switch.
-The code distinguishes between weekdays and weekends.
+It was an alternative switch expression syntax.
+The following example compares the old and new switch expression syntax.
+The code distinguishes between working days and weekend days.

-Code - old switch notation in Java SE 12
+Code - old switch syntax in Java SE 12

-Java 12 improved the old switch expression notation.
+Java 12 improved the old switch expression syntax.

-Code - Alternative notation for switch in Java 12
+Code - Alternative syntax for switch in Java 12

-Java SE 12 introduced a new alternative notation for the switch expression.
+Java SE 12 introduced a new alternative switch expression syntax.

 The code in the new notation looks much cleaner and shorter.
 The new switch form also removes the need for break keywords.
 This means that when the code finds the first match, it stops working.
 Another difference is that a variable can be assigned a value directly from a switch expression.